01 of 09

 Peaceful Pale Yellow

-Although bright yellow excites, the paler tints of this cheery color are actually rather soothing.
-Take a look at the bedroom here – while you’ll more often find cool shades of blue or gray in a tranquil bedroom, the soft butter-yellow walls here are very restful.
-Light yellow walls complement any decorating theme, but are especially nice in this casual country bedroom.
-The crisp white bedding and wonderful gingham brown-and-white bed add just enough country style without a hint of fussiness.Continue to 9 of 9 below.
+Although bright yellow is exciting, paler tints of this cheery color become rather soothing.
+Take a look at the bedroom here–while you’ll more often find cool shades of blue or gray in a tranquil bedroom, the soft butter-yellow walls here are very restful.
+Light yellow walls complement any decorating theme, but are especially nice in this casual bedroom.
+The crisp white bedding and wonderful brown and white gingham bed add just enough country style without a hint of fussiness.Continue to 9 of 9 below.

 09 of 09